Anik-et/Anik-et/README.md

 # Hi there!
 I'm Aniket Mali 👋

 ### About Me
-I am currently pursuing an Integrated MSc in Applied Mathematics at IIT Roorkee, where I have been honing my skills in data structures, algorithms, and programming.
+I completed my Integrated MSc in Applied Mathematics from IIT Roorkee, where I have been honing my skills in data structures, algorithms, and programming.
 With a strong foundation in these areas, I have actively ventured into the realm of data analysis and machine learning.

 ### Experience
 In my recent role as a Data Analyst/Scientist at Pantech Solutions, I developed advanced analytics projects focusing on diverse datasets, including breast cancer analysis, engine energy prediction, movie recommendation systems, and web ad optimization.
 Leveraging my expertise in regression, SVM, k-means clustering, decision tree classifiers, and reinforcement learning, I gained valuable insights and crafted effective solutions from complex datasets.